Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients

 for all integrable $f$ and $g$ such that its product is also integrable.
 Furthermore, we use the definition of the Kantorovich potential together with its Lipschitz bound \eqref{eq:dzeta} pointwise in $x\in K$ so that,

 We thus find the final estimate \eqref{eq:lemma_disc_datum} just by combining everything. \end{proof}

 In addition we must also consider the error due to the time discretization for the coefficients of the equation.
-We call $u^k$ to the discretization by avering over $[t^n,t^{n+1})$ of the vector field,
+We denote by $u^k$ the vector field averaged in time over $[t^n,t^{n+1})$ as follows,

 \begin{lemma} Let $\theta^k$ be the solution to the advection-diffusion equation \eqref{eq:advdiff} with vector field $u^k$.
 Then it holds for any $m\in\llb 0,N \rrb$